mi-skam/VentoyDocker/README.md

    ```

     - Note: You need to run this command with `sudo` to allow access to the disk image or USB drive.
-    - The `-d` option specifies the disk image or USB drive to use with Ventoy.
+    - The `-d` option specifies the USB drive disk to use with Ventoy.
-   - Replace `<your-disk-image>` with the path to your disk image file.
+   - Replace `<your-disk-image>` with the path to your USB drive disk .
 If you want to use a USB drive, you can specify the device path (e.g., `/dev/sdb`).

    You can check the available disk images by running:
    ```bash